oomlout/oomlout_oomp_builder/parts/electronic_header_2_5_mm_jst_xh_6_pin_through_hole/readme.md

-# Electronic Header 2 5 mm Jst Xh 6 Pin Through Hole
+# Electronic Header 2 5 Mm Jst Xh 6 Pin Through Hole

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base